Why a glossary of Acupuncture Terminology?

 A set of exercises including meditative and physical movements.
 Used to move qi, thereby maintaining and regaining physical, emotional and spiritual health.
 It is considered an important internal cultivation.

 The seven emotions are sadness, fright, fear, grief, anger, joy (extreme excitability) and pensiveness.
 These are all considered as potential causes of illness.
 Each emotion is associated with an Organ System, and can therefore be diagnostic.
-For example, someone who frequently gets bronchitis in the fall may have underlying grief issues.
+For example, someone who frequently gets bronchitis in the fall may also have underlying grief issues.
 The Lung system is associated with both the Fall season and the emotion of grief.
+Long-standing emotional disruptions, or Spirit disorders, are considered a major cause of disease, which is different than most Western disease models.

 Six External Evils